Learn How Fertilizer Numbers Can Help You Get Better Value.

 Look at the current status of your lawn.

-An established lawn needs primarily nitrogen, since it is not producing any fruit or flowers = Big - Small - Small.
+needs primarily nitrogen, since it is not producing any fruit or flowers, or Big - Small - Small.
 Nitrogen is the least expensive of the nutrients.
 Don’t buy a formula that has high phosphorous or potassium when you don’t need them.

-A stressed lawn (preparing for winter or extreme heat) needs more potassium.
-(Big - Small - Medium) or (Big - Small - Big)
+(e.g. - preparing for winter or extreme heat) needs more potassium.
+Try Big - Small - Medium or Big - Small - Big

 When the grass has stressful conditions to deal with, applying the more expensive potassium can prevent problems from developing or continuing.
 Pay now and don’t pay later.

-The way the fertilizer pellets are made can also affect the value and life-span of the nutrients.
-Sound too technical?
-This simple overview could save you time and trouble by applying the food less frequently.
-Follow the link to get the details: Learn About Chemical Fertilizer
+Check out another simple overview that could save you time and trouble by applying the plant food less frequently.
+Follow this link to get the details: Learn About Chemical Fertilizer.

 This question from a reader explains the exception to the three number label.

 QUESTION: I was given a bottle of fertilizer labeled 0.2.0.0.
 I think it's .02% N. But I have never seen this before.

 REPLY: Let me offer one assumption different from your idea, plus a way to check it out.